fastapi/fastapi/docs/en/docs/tutorial/testing.md

 ## Run it

-After that, you just need to install `pytest`:
+After that, you just need to install `pytest`.

+Make sure you create a [virtual environment](../virtual-environments.md){.internal-link target=_blank}, activate it, and then install it, for example:

 <div class="termy">